 Types of Therapy

 I draw on my professional experience to select the most appropriate type of therapy to meet the specific needs of each of my clients.
 I am a firm believer in Dr. Milton H. Erickson’s statement: “Each person is a unique individual.
 Hence, psychotherapy should be formulated to meet the uniqueness of the individual’s needs.”
-Below are the therapies I have found to be the most beneficial to my clients.
+Below are the therapies I learned and I have found to be the most beneficial to my clients.

 Cognitive-Behavioral Therapy (CBT)

 Cognitive-behavioral therapy (CBT) is based on the belief that thoughts, rather than people or events, cause our negative feelings.
-The therapist assists the client in identifying, testing the reality of, and correcting dysfunctional beliefs underlying his or her thinking.
+Therapist assists the client in identifying, testing the reality of, and correcting dysfunctional beliefs underlying his or her thinking.
 The therapist then helps the client modify those thoughts and the behaviors that flow from them.
 CBT is a structured collaboration between therapist and client and often calls for “homework” assignments.

 Rational Emotive Behavioral Therapy (REBT)